Monkeystation/photanol-com/src/pages/index.md

         Application and information:

         Please send your cover letter and resume to jobs@photanol.com.
 We look forward to hearing from you!
+    - title: Research Technician Strain Engineering
+      description_full: >
+        We are looking for a candidate to strengthen the execution of cyanobacterial strain engineering strategies for the (improved) production of selected products in an industrial environment.
+You will get a role in our strain development team where we value creativity and out-of-the box thinking, but also a structured and analytical way of working towards our targets.

+        The role is a full-time position based in our brand-new labs in Amsterdam.
+At Photanol, we offer an exciting international work environment in which you have the possibility to grow.

+        Your responsibilities will include:

+        -	Identify and implement creative and sustainable approaches to increase strain productivity and robustness

+        -	Cultivating cyanobacteria to evaluate performance of developed strains

+        -	Identify, troubleshoot, and assist with the optimization of cultivation conditions

+        -	Application and development of molecular techniques for strain engineering and evaluation

+        -	Development of analytical methods

+        -	Data management and reporting including ELN, SOPs and project reports (oral and written)

+        We are looking for someone with the following characteristics:

+        -	BSc (HLO)/MSc level in Biotechnology, Biochemistry, Microbiology, Molecular Biology or Systems Biology

+        -	Trained in molecular cloning techniques and microbiological safety

+        -	Happy to have a hands-on job in the laboratory

+        -	Experience with cyanobacterial research (photosynthesis & metabolism) is highly appreciated

+        -	Personal qualities: team player, creative, target-oriented, versatile and flexible, decision taker, pragmatic, self-motivated, and perseverance.

+        -	Well-versed with electronic data management tools

+        -	Good communication skills, both verbal and written, in the English language

+        -	Applicant outside of EU is required to have a valid work/residence permit or visa.

+        Please send your cover letter and resume to jobs@photanol.com.
+The deadline is March 12, 2023, but we review the applications on a rolling basis.
+We look forward to hearing from you!
+      description_short: Passion for biotechnology and ready to change the world?
+        Interested in driving translation of science and technology to a commercial industrial process?
+Join the Photanol team to develop optimized cyanobacteria to produce monomers based on light and CO2
 news:
   pretitle: READ ALL ABOUT IT
   title: Latest Updates